-Technical articles that are geared for researchers in the field.
-Explore in detail new techniques and tips for topics like NGS in epigenetics, m6A RNA methylation, CRISPR/Cas9 epigenetic editing, chromatin immunoprecipitation, and more.
+Explore in detail new epigenetic research techniques and tips for topics like next-generation sequencing (NGS) in epigenetics, m6A RNA methylation, CRISPR/Cas9 system epigenetic editing, chromatin immunoprecipitation (ChIP) protocol optimization, and single-cell epigenomics methods.

-Submit your own epigenetics technical article to be featured.
+Want to share your research?
+Submit your own epigenetics article to be featured.

 Neurogenesis is a highly coordinated process with sequential waves of tightly controlled changes in gene expression.
 N6-Methyladenosine (m6A), is believed to play a role in the epitranscriptomic mechanism that controls mammalian cortical neurogenesis.
 M6A is the most abundant modification in mRNA and is found in most eukaryotic cells.
 It is installed by the methyltransferase complex, consisting of methyltransferase-like 3 (Mettl3) and methyltransferase-like 14 (Mettl14) as the SAM-binding sub-unit.
 The role of m6A modification in cancer has previously been investigated.
 Now, [more…]